ChEB-AI/python-chebifier/README.md

 ## Installation

+Not all models can be installed automatically at the moment:
-Note: `chebai-graph` and its dependencies cannot be installed automatically.
-To install it, follow the instructions in the [chebai-graph repository](https://github.com/ChEB-AI/python-chebai-graph).
-Other dependencies are installed automatically.
+- `chebai-graph` and its dependencies.
+To install them, follow the instructions in the [chebai-graph repository](https://github.com/ChEB-AI/python-chebai-graph).
+- `chemlog-extra` can be installed with `pip install git+https://github.com/ChEB-AI/chemlog-extra.git`
+- The automatically installed version of `c3p` may not work under Windows.
+If you want to run chebifier on Windows, we recommend using this forked version: `pip install git+https://github.com/sfluegel05/c3p.git`

 You can get the package from PyPI:
 ```bash